printfoo/printfoo.github.io/resources/index.md

 ### Ridesharing

 * **Drivers' Trajectories** dataset used in \[ [WWW’18](/publications/www18_paper.pdf) \].
 Unfortunately, due to Uber's and Lyft's Terms of Service, the dataset is not available to the public.
-A visualization of Uber and Lyft drivers in San Francisco using this dataset is made public by the San Francisco County Transportation Authority.
+A visualization of Uber and Lyft drivers using this dataset is made public by the San Francisco County Transportation Authority.
 [<span class="label label-grey">link</span>](https://tncstoday.sfcta.org)